MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Abstract

 \section{Abstract}

 The human microbiome can contribute to pathogeneses of many complex diseases by mediating disease-leading causal pathways.
-However, standard mediation analysis methods are not adequate to analyze the microbiome as a mediator due to the excessive number of zero-valued sequencing reads in the data.
+However, standard mediation analysis methods are not adequate to analyze the microbiome as a mediator due to the excessive number of zero-valued sequencing reads in the data that is compounded by its compositional structure.
 The two main challenges raised by the zero-inflated data structure are: (a) disentangling the mediation effect induced by the point mass at zero; and (b) identifying the observed zero-valued data points that are actually not zero (i.e., false zeros).
-We develop a novel mediation analysis method under the potential-outcomes framework to fill this gap.
-We show that the mediation effect of the microbiome can be decomposed into two components that are inherent to the two-part nature of zero-inflated distributions.
+We develop a novel marginal mediation analysis method under the potential-outcomes framework to fill this gap and show the marginal model can also account for the compositional structure.
+The mediation effect can be decomposed into two components that are inherent to the two-part nature of zero-inflated distributions.
 With probabilistic models to account for observing zeros, we also address the challenge with false zeros.
-A comprehensive simulation study and the applications in two real microbiome studies demonstrate that our approach outperforms existing mediation analysis approaches.
+A comprehensive simulation study and the application in a real microbiome study showcase our approach in comparison with existing approaches.